Sanyam-G/YouTube-Subtitle-Sync/README.md

 ## Important Notes & Troubleshooting

 * **YouTube Updates:** The main challenge with scripts like this is that YouTube changes its site often.
 An update can break how the script finds the player or hides the pop-up.
 If it stops working, it might need adjustments.
-* **Finding the Player:** The script does its best to find YouTube's player controls, but this isn't an official method and could fail if YouTube makes big changes.
-* **Hiding the Pop-up (Again):** If the CAPTION_DIALOG_SELECTOR is wrong or YouTube changes its pop-up structure, the pop-up might not be hidden, or (rarely) other things might get hidden if the selector accidentally becomes too broad.
-Double-check it if you have issues.
 * **Performance:** The script is designed to be very light.
 With default settings, you shouldn't notice any performance hit on a modern computer.
 * **Debug Mode:** If things aren't working, the first step is to set DEBUG_LOGGING = true; and check your browser's console (F12) for messages from the script.
 This often shows where the problem might be (e.g., "Player instance not found").